 Due to these studies, and others, veterinarians in some states are now widely recommending CBD for dogs as well as cats.
 Not just these animals, either: CBD oil is also being given to horses, rats, and even squirrels.
 The legal status of CBD and hemp products is also rapidly evolving, so check the laws in your state to find out the status.
 In some states, veterinarians are unfortunately not yet allowed to recommend CBD.

 If you have a pet that you think could benefit from the use of CBD, always follow the advice of your veterinarian first.
 The best methodology is to purchase Pet Remedy CBD Oil and add it to your pet’s food or treats.
 It’s best to start with a small fraction of the recommended dosage.
 Then, gradually increase the amount approximately every five days or so.
-While CBD is not dangerous in animals, you will want to keep a close eye on your pet during your initial trial.
+While CBD is not, according to current research, dangerous in animals, you will want to keep a close eye on your pet during your initial trial.
 Certain animals may be susceptible to mild side effects, such as excessive sedation or excitement.
 Occasionally, animals can also experience nausea or dry mouth from an overdose of CBD.

 It’s critical that you are careful when starting your pet on CBD.
 This is because dosage is usually based on the weight of the animal: smaller animals require much less product than their larger counterparts.
 It’s also a fact that the endocannabinoid systems of animals like dogs are a lot more complex than ours.
 Because they have many more receptors than we do, they are far more sensitive to the effects of compounds like CBD.
 Research pets’ particular needs depending on their weight, size and species.
 You will need to do your homework regarding the breed of your dog and its particular condition or conditions, as well.